godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 present in the scene tree.
 Getting it in the parent node's ``_ready()`` function guarantees that.

-Say you have a scene tree like this, and you want to get a reference to the Sprite and Camera2D nodes to access them in your script.
+If, for example,  you have a scene tree like this, and you want to get a reference to the Sprite and Camera2D nodes to access them in your script.

 .. image:: img/nodes_and_scene_instances_player_scene_example.png